(8×9×5×3)−2=

 Let's return to the problem,

-When we actually applied the mentioned rule separately - for terms with base and for terms with base and combined the powers in the exponent when we grouped all terms with the same base together.
+To summarise we applied the above rule separately - for terms with base and for terms with base and then combined the powers in the exponent when we grouped all terms with the same base together.

 Therefore, the correct answer is B.